JohnsonL111/Even-Coloring-Game/README.md

 <br>
 -AI
 <br>
-* AI will randomly change a digit on the board to a random number on each turn after each of you moves.
+* AI will randomly change a digit on the board to a random number on turn after each of you moves.
 <br>
 Note: Max # of turns in AI mode is extended to (# of Rows x # of Columns) -1
 <br>